hetida/hetida-designer/docs/structuring_exceptions.md

 * SENDING_DATA_TO_ADAPTERS
 * ENCODING_RESULTS_TO_JSON

-Only exceptions raised in the process stage `EXECUTING_COMPONENT_CODE` result in errors with the attributes `operator_info`, for the other porcess stages that information is not accessible.
+Only exceptions raised in the process stage `EXECUTING_COMPONENT_CODE` cause errors with the `operator_info` attribute, for the other porcess stages this information is not accessible.

-Since the most frequent application for exceptions are about handling unexpected inputs, there is also the  `ComponentInputValidationException` inheriting from `ComponentException` defined in the hetida designer runtime.
+Since the most common use case for exceptions is dealing with unexpected input, there is also `ComponentInputValidationException` defined in the hetida designer runtime, which inherits from `ComponentException`.
-It is of course also possible to inherit again from this exception or from the `ComponentException` itself.
+It is of course also possible to inherit again from this exception or from `ComponentException` itself.

 ```python
 from hetdesrun.runtime.exceptions import ComponentInputValidationException